BigStickStudio/TowerDefense/README.md

             - Guilds can be a part of a Bracket where they have to face off
          - Factions are formed naturally as players form alliances by playing on the same team
             - Factions allow for 'preferred build-outs'
+      - Various spawn modes
+         - Automatic Waves i.e. Both teams defend against timed spawns
+         - Manual Waves
+            - Individuals can send hordes when they are ready
+            - Entire Teams have to send together